Qualitative Failures of Image Generation Models and Their Application in Detecting Deepfakes: Discussion

 \subsection{Some Challenging Objects}

-Generative models face particular challenges when it comes to generating images of objects such as clocks, Lego houses, chessboards, carpets, circuit boards, basketballs, glasses of water, dice, diagrams and tables, keyboards, and computer screens.
+Generative models face particular challenges when it comes to generating images of objects such as clocks, Lego houses, chessboards, carpets, circuit boards\footnote{In situations like this, zooming in on the image will highlight the deficiencies and blurred regions.}, basketballs, glasses of water, dice, diagrams and tables, keyboards, and computer screens.
 One of the reasons for this is that these types of images contain many repeated patterns, which can be difficult for the model to accurately capture.
 Several examples of failed attempts to generate these objects can be seen in Figures~\ref{fig:object1} and~\ref{fig:object2}.
 This list of challenging objects can be used to assess and compare the performance of different image generation models.